zertrin/duplicity-backup/README.md

 The script looks for its configuration by reading the config file specified by the command line option `-c` or `--config` (see [Usage](#usage))

-If no config file was given on the command line, the script will try to find the file specified in the `CONFIG` parameter at the beggining of the script (defaults to `duplicity-backup.conf` in the script's directory).
+If no config file was given on the command line, the script will try to find the file specified in the `CONFIG` parameter at the beginning of the script (default: `duplicity-backup.conf` in the script's directory).

 So be sure to either:
 * specify the configuration file path on the command line **[recommended]**